Phrases from The Hitchhiker's Guide to the Galaxy: Cultural references

 The Allen Telescope Array, a radio telescope used by SETI, has 42 dishes in homage to the Answer.

 In the American TV show Lost, 42 is the last of the mysterious numbers 4, 8, 15, 16, 23, and 42.
 In an interview with Lostpedia, producer David Fury confirmed this was a reference to Hitchhiker's.

 The British TV show The Kumars at No. 42 is so named because show creator Sanjeev Bhaskar is a Hitchhiker's fan.

 The band Coldplay's 2008 album Viva la Vida includes a song called "42".
 When asked by Q if the song's title was Hitchhiker's-related, Chris Martin said, "It is and it isn't."

 The band Level 42 chose its name in reference to the book.

 The 2007 episode "42" of the British science fiction television series Doctor Who was named in reference to the Answer.
 Writer Chris Chibnall acknowledged that "it's a playful title".

-Ken Jennings, defeated along with Brad Rutter in a Jeopardy! match against IBM's Watson, writes that Watson's avatar which appeared on-screen for those games showed 42 "threads of thought," shown as colorful lines spinning around Watson's logo, and that the number was chosen in reference to this meme.
+Ken Jennings, defeated along with Brad Rutter in a Jeopardy! match against IBM's Watson, writes that Watson's avatar which appeared on-screen for those games showed 42 "threads of thought," shown as colourful lines spinning around Watson's logo, and that the number was chosen in reference to this meme.

 The Hitchhiker knitting pattern, designed by Martina Behm, is a scarf with 42 teeth.

 In The Flash, Season 4, Episode 1, Cisco in trying to decipher what Barry is writing explicitly says that what Barry says might solve answer to the Life, the Universe and Everything, which Caitlin suggests is 42.

 In The X-Files, Fox Mulder lives in apartment 42.
 This has been acknowledged by the show's creator, Chris Carter, as a reference to Hitchhikers.

 The number 47 appears often throughout the Star Trek franchise.
 When producer Rick Berman was asked about the unusual frequency of the number, he stated, "47 is 42, corrected for inflation."

 In season 2, episode 4 of A Discovery of Witches, an auction lot bearing drawings of the series' two main leads is numbered 42 and the number's connection to Douglas Adams is recognized in a conversation.